What is Mola Mola fish ?

 In this article, we will also explore the unique characteristics of this fascinating species and the threats it faces in its natural environment.

-What does a Mola Mola look like?
+What does a sunfish look like?

-The Mola Mola fish has a distinct and easily recognizable appearance thanks to its round and flattened body.
+The Mola Mola sunfish has a distinct and easily recognizable appearance thanks to its round and flattened body.
 Its skin is thick and often dotted with spots.
 The color of its skin varies from silver-gray to dark brown, often with golden or silvery highlights.
 The dorsal and anal fins are short and very far apart, giving the impression that the sunfish has no tail.

-Where to find Mola Mola fish ?
+Where to find Mola Mola sunfish ?

 Mola Mola or sunfish ?